Aspirin in the primary prevention of cardiovascular disease and cancer

 This topic summarizes the evidence regarding the benefits and risks of aspirin for primary prevention of CVD and cancer.
 We believe the utilization of aspirin, as for any over-the-counter drug used long term, should be an individual clinical and shared decision between the health care professional and each of his or her patients that carefully weighs all the absolute benefits against all the absolute risks [3-5].

 Discussion of the role of aspirin in secondary prevention of CVD is presented separately.
 The role of nonsteroidal anti-inflammatory drugs and aspirin in the prevention of colorectal cancer (exclusive of CVD) is discussed separately as well.
-(See "NSAIDs (including aspirin): Role in prevention of colorectal cancer" and "Aspirin for the secondary prevention of cardiovascular disease".)
+(See "NSAIDs (including aspirin): Role in prevention of colorectal cancer" and "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease".)

 MECHANISMS OF ACTION